Brittdrog/Drogemoller_lab_website/content/authors/bdrogemoller/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Principal Investigator
+#- Principal Investigator
 #- Lab members
 #- Visitors
 #- Alumni
 ---

 Dr. Britt Drögemöller joined the Department of Biochemistry & Medical Genetics at the University of Manitoba as an Assistant Professor in 2020.
-Dr. Drögemöller’s research utilizes genomic and bioinformatic analyses to identify genetic variants underlying severe adverse drug reactions to therapeutic treatments.
-Building on this research, Dr. Drögemöller has also been involved in the identification of variants that cause rare and potentially treatable inborn errors of metabolism.
+Dr. Drögemöller’s research uses genomic and bioinformatic analyses to improve our understanding of how genetic variation contributes to human disease and the treatment thereof.